ForestHouse2316/ForestHouse2316/README.md

 - GADC - HoYoLAB Auto check-in program which works on the Windows OS\
 *The GADC's supports have been suspended because of development of the Pocket Genshiner.*

+## 🌳🌲🍃
+Constructing OCI server now!
+Cya in their soon 😊

 ## HUP!
 Power meme atk!
 <img src="/meme/Ripening challenge.png?raw=true" height = "300px" align = "left">